edouardfouche/S-MAB/README.md

 publication.

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.
 The data from the [Bioliq®](https://www.bioliq.de/english/) pyrolisis plant, which we use in the paper, is licensed under CC-BY-NC-SA-4.0.
-You can dowload it from here [here](https://www.dropbox.com/s/gyrb62ebtcmvy9h/Bioliq_S-MAB.zip).
+You can download it from [here](https://www.dropbox.com/s/gyrb62ebtcmvy9h/Bioliq_S-MAB.zip).

-If you are using any of the code or data from this repository, please cite our paper.
+If you are using the code or data from this repository, please cite our paper.

 ## Quick start